duriantaco/neutrix/docs/guide/best-practises.md

 ### Use Middleware for Cross-Cutting Concerns

-Spyn's middleware system is powerful but should be used carefully:
+neutrix's middleware system is powerful but should be used carefully:

 ```typescript
 // ❌ Avoid putting business logic in middleware